-- At runtime we have a set of objects (instances) constructed from the classes. - An object has a type that is described in a class. - Objects interact with each other by calling features on each other.
+- When the program is being executed (at "runtime") we have a set of objects (instances) created from the classes (types). - The creation of an object implies that a piece of memory is allocated in the computer to represent the object itself. - Objects interact with each other by calling features on each other.